Skip to page content

 The FordLab Opportunity

 Each summer, nearly 40,000 Angelenos attend The Ford’s eclectic summer season of music, dance, film, and spoken word events.
 The season celebrates the region by reflecting onstage the cultural and artistic diversity of the people of Los Angeles County.
-FordLab is an incubator and accelerator 6-month intensive program for a range of productions with a competitive application process.
+FordLab is an incubator and accelerator six-month intensive program for a range of productions with a competitive application process.
 Reflective of Los Angeles County’s Cultural Equity and Inclusion Initiative’s values in the areas of music, dance, film, and spoken word, the selection process seeks to increase inclusivity and access, and enable producers to effectively stage work in a major venue.

 About The Ford

-The Ford, a 1,090-seat outdoor amphitheater in Hollywood’s Cahuenga Pass, is by the LA Phil in partnership with the County of Los Angeles.
+The Ford, a 1,090-seat outdoor amphitheater in Hollywood’s Cahuenga Pass, is stewarded by the LA Phil in partnership with the County of Los Angeles.

 Recognizing that active participation by all communities in Los Angeles County’s cultural life is integral to building a society where all people have a voice, the FordLab program embraces the guiding principles that: